secwest/fast-fwsign/README.md

  **Compliance with Security Standards**:
    * Encrypting private keys at rest is recommended by various security standards and best practices, such as PCI-DSS and NIST guidelines.
 It helps prevent unauthorized access and ensures compliance with regulatory requirements, which often mandate that sensitive data be protected.
  **Mitigation of Key Extraction Attacks**:
-   * Even if attackers obtain the encrypted private key file, they must still crack the password to access the key.
-A strong password and a properly implemented KDF make this task computationally intensive and impractical for attackers.
+   * Even if attackers obtain the encrypted private key file, they must still crack the password, or extract the separately stored password to access the key.
    * Using a salt and multiple iterations in the KDF process helps protect against brute-force and dictionary attacks, ensuring that even if an attacker has powerful resources, the process remains secure.
  **Maintaining Data Integrity and Authenticity**:
    * Encrypting private keys with passwords ensures that only authorized individuals can decrypt, sign, or use them, preserving the integrity and authenticity of the data.